Dental Sealants: Prevent Caries

 - A dentist or hygienist applies sealants.
 The procedure is simple and fast with very little, if any, discomfort.

-- First, the teeth receiving sealants are cleaned and thoroughly rinsed.
+- First, the teeth receiving sealants are thoroughly cleaned and rinsed.

 - It usually takes a dental professional only a few minutes to seal each tooth, but once applied, sealants can last from five to ten years.